Audiosurf: Gameplay

-In Audiosurf, the player controls a levitating vehicle similar to those found in Wipeout or F-Zero.
-The player maneuvers it down a colorful multi-lane highway, collecting blocks in a manner similar to Klax.
+In Audiosurf, the player controls a levitating vehicle and maneuvers it through a multi-lane highway, collecting blocks.

 The music used in the game is chosen from the user's own library, from almost any DRM-free format, as well as standard redbook CDs.
 In addition, Audiosurf includes the soundtrack to The Orange Box as part of the download.
 An "Audiosurf Radio" tab is included on the "Song Select" screen that allows the user to play the Audiosurf Overture, as well as a shifting selection of songs by featured independent artists.

 The goal of the game is to score points by collecting colored blocks (called 'cars') and forming clusters of 3 or more of the same color.
 The more blocks one accumulates in a cluster, the more points are scored.
 In the default color setting of the game, blocks that appear in hot colors such as red and yellow are worth more points, while cool colors such as blue and magenta are worth less.
 Players are also awarded bonus points at the end of each track based on the feats they achieved.
 These include finishing the song with no blocks left in the grid or collecting all the blocks of a certain color.
 Each track for each difficulty level has three medals: bronze, silver, and gold.
 These are awarded upon reaching the point total required for them.
 There are also additional game modes in the game where the goal of the game changes.
 There are three different high score lists for each song, for casual, pro, and elite characters respectively.

 Audiosurf synchronizes the environment, traffic patterns, and scenery with the events in the current song.
 Each music file imported to the game by the user is first analyzed by the game engine, and an ASH file (containing the dynamics of the sounds and how the track and blocks are arranged) associated with the music is created and saved.
 The game loads the environment from the ASH files, with the track's elevation, surface, and layout reflected in the dynamics of the music being played.

 The player can choose between 14 different characters to play in the game.
 The characters are divided between three difficulty levels and each has its own unique ability.
 An "Ironmode" option is also available during character selection, which makes the game more difficult.